30ozSteak/Snow-Tell/README.md

 ## Todo

-Hooboy, there are lots of things that need addressing before I start adding new features/functionality.
+Hooboy, there are lots of things that need addressing.

 #### Nav-bar
 - Countdown non-sticky navigation bar needs it's remove() function to work again.